Rainzor/GPU-Programming/2-1-Stream-Compaction/README.md

 The overview of the pipeline is as follows:

-1. **Selection and Masking**:  select the elements of interest and mask them with 1.
+1. **Selection and Masking**:  select the elements `input` of interest and mask them with 1.

-2. **Inclusive Scan**: perform an inclusive scan on the mask array, resulting in an index array for the output.
+2. **Inclusive Scan**: perform an inclusive scan on the mask array, resulting in an index array `index`  for the output.

-3. **Output Assignment**: the output array is populated according to the generated index array.
+3. **Output Assignment**: the output array `output` is populated according to the generated index array.

    ```c++
    if(mask[i]==1) output[index[i]]=input[i];